 This can, if you pardon the pun, light up your kitchen in more ways than one.
 Also, look at such things as the amount of natural lighting.
 How much natural light do you get in your kitchen?

-You may want to use accent lighting and task lighting to fulfil specific requirements in your kitchen.
+You may want to use accent lighting and task lighting to fulfill specific requirements in your kitchen.
 Generally, you can select from a wide range of lighting options.
-There are recessed lights, pendant lights and some artistic sculptural lighting.
+There are recessed lights, pendant lights, and some artistic sculptural lighting.
 The variety and availability should provide something to suit everybody’s taste and needs.

 As for ventilation – a range hood will help you in this aspect.
 There are many different types available.
 Like larger appliances and lighting fixtures, they range in price and style.
 If you truly need one (or a new one), you should be able to find something in your price range.
 If your current stove is in excellent condition, if it still serves its purpose admirably, you can add a new range hood to dress-it-up.